Unpopularity Factor in the Marriage and Roommates Problems

 \subsection{Popular Matchings}

-Apart from stability, another well-studied property of a ``good'' matching is popularity.
+Apart from stability, another well-studied property of a preferable matching is popularity.
 For a pair of matchings $X$ and $Y$, let $\phi(X,Y)$ denote the number of people who prefer a person they get matched by $X$ to a person they get matched by $Y$.
 A matching $M$ is called \textit{popular} if $\phi(M,M') \geq \phi(M',M)$ for any other matching $M'$.
-The concept of popularity of a matching was first introduced by Gardenfors \cite{gardenfors} in the context of the Stable Marriage Problem.
-He also proved that in an \textsc{mp} instance with each person's preference list being \textit{strict} (containing no tie), every stable matching is popular (but not vice-versa), hence a popular matching always exists.
+The concept of popularity of a matching was first introduced by Gardenfors \cite{gardenfors} in the context of the original Stable Marriage Problem.
+He also proved that in an \textsc{mp} instance where each person's preference list is \textit{strict} (containing no tie), every stable matching must be popular (but not vice-versa), hence a popular matching always exists.

-The problem of determining whether a popular matching exists in a given instance, however, becomes more difficult in other settings.
-Bir\'{o} et al. \cite{biro} proved that when ties among two or more people in the preference lists are allowed, the problem of determining whether a popular matching exists in a given \textsc{mp} or \textsc{rp} instance is NP-hard.
-Recently, Faenza et al. \cite{faenza} and Gupta et al. \cite{gupta} independently proved that this problem is still NP-hard for \textsc{rp} even when people's preference lists are strict.
-Cseh and Kavitha \cite{cseh} showed that, in a complete graph \textsc{rp} instance where each person's preference list is strict and contains all other people, the problem of determining whether a popular matching exists can be solved in polynomial time for an odd $n$ but is NP-hard for an even $n$.
+The problem of determining whether a popular matching exists in a given instance, however, becomes more computationally challenged in other settings.
+Bir\'{o} et al. \cite{biro} proved that when ties among people in the preference lists are allowed, the problem of determining whether a popular matching exists in a given \textsc{mp} or \textsc{rp} instance is NP-hard.
+Very recently, Faenza et al. \cite{faenza} and Gupta et al. \cite{gupta} independently proved that this problem is still NP-hard for \textsc{rp} even when people's preference lists are strict.
+Cseh and Kavitha \cite{cseh} showed that in a complete graph \textsc{rp} instance where each person's preference list is strict and contains all other people, the problem of determining whether a popular matching exists is solvable in polynomial time for an odd $n$ but is NP-hard for an even $n$.